shadokan87/token.js/README.md

 # Token.js

+> Note: This is a fork of the original [token.js package](https://www.npmjs.com/package/token.js).

 Integrate 200+ LLMs with one TypeScript SDK using OpenAI's format.
 Free and open source.
 No proxy server required.

 ## Features